felixvuo/felixvuo.github.io/index.md

 # Felix Ulrich-Oltean
-Working on translating Constraint Satisfaction Problems into Boolean SAT problems with the help of machine learning to choose the best encoding.
+Working on translating Constraint Satisfaction Problems into Boolean SAT formulae with the help of machine learning to choose the best encoding.